 Include federal, state, local, or other revenue used for major capital expenditures.
 Only funds that are supported by expenditure documents (e.g., invoices, contracts, payroll records, etc.) at the point of disbursement should be included.
 Estimated costs are not included.
 Exclude expenditures for replacement and repair of existing furnishings and equipment, regular purchase of library materials, and investments for capital appreciation.
 Exclude contributions to endowments, or revenue passed through to another agency (e.g., fines).
 Funds transferred from one public library to another public library should be reported by only one of the public libraries.

 PERSONNEL

 GROUP A

-ALL LIBRARIANS with MASTER'S DEGREES from an American Library Association (ALA) ACCREDITED program of Library and Information Studies as reference if that is the primary focus of the job.
-Use your best judgment when coding primary responsibility based on percentage of time spent on a particular area of focus.
+ALL LIBRARIANS with MASTER'S DEGREES from an American Library Association (ALA) ACCREDITED program of Library and Information Studies

 The position title created and assigned to this employee by your library.